Open to work

 Core language change

 25% more rental applications, 16.6% lift in conversion.
-Achieved by replacing one word: booking.
-Legacy terminology conflicted with how tenants actually think about renting.
-I led the research, stakeholder alignment, localization, and A/B testing to reframe HousingAnywhere's entire product experience around rental language.
+I identified a systemic language failure at the core of HousingAnywhere's conversion flow.
+Legacy booking terminology conflicted with how tenants actually think about renting.
+I rebuilt the language architecture from the ground up: research, stakeholder alignment, taxonomy, localization, and A/B testing across the full funnel.

 HousingAnywhere · Rent Tech · 2024–25 · See it live →